tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/plan.md

             [possible values: always, ansi, auto, never]

     -f, --force
-            Override any existing Flights with the same NAME
+            Override any existing Flights Plans with the same NAME

     -F, --fetch
-            Fetch remote Flight definitions prior to creating to check for conflicts (by default only local state is considered)
+            Fetch and synchronize remote Formation Instances (which reference Flight Plans) prior to creating this plan to check for conflicts (by default only local plans are checked)

+            [aliases: sync, synchronize]

     -h, --help
             Print help information